Lookyloo/docs/README.md

 ### View published documentation
-View all the Lookyloo documentation and our code samples on the [website]().
+View all the Lookyloo documentation and code samples on the [website]().